root-project/root/README/ReleaseNotes/v626/index.md

 ROOT's experimental successor of TTree has been upgraded to the version 1 of the binary format specification.
 Compared to the v0 format, the header is ~40% smaller and the footer ~100% smaller (after zstd compression).
 More details in PR [#8897](https://github.com/root-project/root/pull/8897).
 RNTuple is still experimental and is scheduled to become production grade in 2024.
 Thus, we appreciate feedback and suggestions for improvement.

+If you have been trying RNTuple for a while, these are the other important changes that you will notice:

+- Support for aligned friends (PR [#6979](https://github.com/root-project/root/pull/6979)).
+Refer to the `RNTupleReader::OpenFriends()` function.
+- Cluster and page sizes in `RNTupleWriteOptions` now refer to their target size in bytes (as opposed to the number of entries).
+Defaults are 64 kB for the page size and 50 MB for the cluster size (PR [#8703](https://github.com/root-project/root/pull/8703)).
+- Storing objects of user-defined classes via `TClass` now also includes members inherited from all the base classes (PR [#8552](https://github.com/root-project/root/pull/8552)).
+- Support for RFields whose type is a typedef to some other type.

 ## RDataFrame